 Let’s take french fries as an example.

-What if you saw them as a fun moment of pleasure that nourished your soul, and included some traditional nutrients too?
+What if you saw them as a fun moment of pleasure that nourished your soul, and included some food-based nutrients too?

 What if you saw them as no big deal in the context of a week, vs one day?